AkiraBrahe/BTX_ExpansionPack/README.md

 A BattleTech Extended mod that aims to add tons of new content, including new 'Mechs, vehicles, and weapons, as well as extend the timeline into the 3060s.

 > [!IMPORTANT]
-> Version 1.0 focuses on adding playable vehicles and related features to BattleTech Extended Tactics.
-Moving forward, you can expect more frequent updates bringing back the 100+ new 'Mechs and extending the timeline to the FedCom Civil War.
+> Version 1.0 focused on adding playable vehicles and related features.
+The next update will focus on adding back the 100+ new 'Mechs from v0.9 to the faction stores and rosters. **ETA: H1 2026**

 ## Installation